mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 The model
 ---------

-The example simulation features a Wifi and a Wpan network close to each other.
+The example simulation features a Wifi and a WPAN network close to each other.
 The networks contain 802.11 and 802.15.4 hosts, respectively, which communicate in the 2.4 GHz band.
 The signals for the two wireless protocols have different center frequencies and bandwidths, but the signal spectrums can overlap.
 We simulate a scenario where the spectrums overlap